-To ensure identical implementation and behaviour of the sensor models, it is necessary to describe the model in detail.
+To ensure the identical implementation and behaviour of the sensor models, it is necessary to describe the model in detail.
 The following description is the result of a Simulink implementation and takes into account a number of performance issues which are similar for most of the simulation systems.

-The proposed sensor classes contain a set of continuous (A, B_0 , C_0) and time-discrete sensor models (B_1 , C_1 , D).
-Continuous models are preferred to time-discrete ones for implementing the continuous sensors for performance reasons.
-The discontinuous sensors B_1 and C_1 are modelled in a similar way but include an output sample and hold function.
+The proposed sensor classes contain a set of continuous (A, B0, C0) and time-discrete sensor models (B1, C1, D).
+Continuous models are preferred to time-discrete ones for performance reasons.
+The discontinuous sensors B1 and C1 are modelled in a similar way but include an output sample and hold function.
 Sensor class D is modelled only in discrete form.